isaacna/sbotify/README.md

 export SPOTIPY_REDIRECT_URI=http://localhost:8888/callback/

 ## How To Use
-python sbotipy.py username numberOfSongs
+python sbotipy.py username subreddit numberOfSongs flairFilter

 * specify the username you want to create the playlist for
+* specify the subreddit (either ListenToThis or Music)
-* specify the number of songs you want to add from r/ListenToThis
+* specify the number of songs you want to add
+* specify the flair you want to filter by, this is optional (e.g. 'Music Streaming' flair for r/Music)

 When you run the script for the first time, it will open an authentication portal in the browser, than redirect you to a url.
 Copy and paste that url into the command line like the script prompts.

 ### Example
-python sbotipy.py 'Isaac Na' 10
+python sbotipy.py 'Isaac Na' 'music' 10 'Music Streaming'